zackmdavis/Category_War/evolution_of_meaning_basics.md

 #### Bibliography

-The evolution of the two-state, two-signal, two-act signaling system is based on the account in Chapter 1 of Brian Skyrms's _Singals: Evolution, Learning, and Information_.
+The evolution of the two-state, two-signal, two-act signaling system is based on the account in Chapter 1 of Brian Skyrms's _Signals: Evolution, Learning, and Information_.